The Intelligent Investor - 4th Edn. Benjamin Graham

 "if you pay special attention to the invaluable advice in Chapters 8 and 20 - you will not get a poor result from your investments".

-In his book, Graham provides a straight-forward formula for the valuation of 'growth' stocks which is intended to produce results similar to those from more refined mathematical calculations such as discounted cash flow (DCF) calculations.
+In his investment book, Graham provides a straight-forward formula for the valuation of 'growth' stocks which is intended to produce results similar to those from more refined mathematical calculations such as discounted cash flow (DCF) calculations.

 His formula is: